 - You have all of your assignments in this syllabus.
-Do your sketches for the next assignment on a separate piece of paper before next class so you will be ready to work. \ Because your sketchbook will be turned in, do sketches on separate paper or photocopy them before class. - We will do the computer parts of the assignments in class.
+Do your sketches for the next assignment on a separate piece of paper before next class so you will be ready to work.
+Because your sketchbook will be turned in, photocopy your sketches before class. - We will do the computer parts of the assignments in class.
 Do the best you can; do quick, rough computer drawings and then refine them as time allows. - 3.
-Allow the last 15 minutes of class to print out your final art, unless you have a printer at home. - 4.
+Allow the last 15 minutes of class to print out your final art, unless you have a printer at home.
+Print out two copies, one for your sketchbook and one to tack on the board for critique. - 4.
 When assignments are due, hand in your sketchbook with your sketches, printout, and journal entry.

-Your journal entry will briefly answer these seven questions:
+Your journal entry will briefly answer these questions: